bahodge/certified-scrum-master/csm.md

 #### Inspect and Adapt Activity

 - Backlog Refinement (Happens at whatever interval the team wants.
-Must have development team and product owner)
+Must have Development Team and product owner)

-### Product Backlog
+### What is the Product Backlog

 - PBI: Product backlog items
 - Product owners are responsible for maintaining the the product backlog
 - Product Backlog should implement `DEEP`
   - Detailed Appropriately
   - Emergent: Dynamically evolving
-  - Estimated: By the development team
+  - Estimated: By the Development Team
   - Priority: Where does it fall in the priority tree
 - Every PBI should have the `DOVE` template
   - Detailed description